Josei manga: History

 Josei as a category is generally less popular than shōjo, seinen, and shōnen manga.
 In 2010, You was the top-selling josei manga magazine, with a reported circulation of 162,917; by comparison, the top-selling shōjo magazine that year (Ciao) had a reported circulation of 745,455, while the top-selling seinen and shōnen magazines (Weekly Young Jump and Weekly Shōnen Jump) had reported circulations of 768,980 and 2.8 million, respectively.
 Anime has been a significant influencing factor in attracting a mainstream audience to josei manga since the 2000s, with the josei series Paradise Kiss (1999), Bunny Drop (2005), Chihayafuru (2007), Princess Jellyfish (2008), and Eden of the East (2009) all either originating as popular anime, or enjoying breakout success after being adapted into anime.

+Sexism

+Sexism in josei manga often reflects and frequently reinforces traditional gender roles and societal expectations of women in Japan.
+Despite its target audience of adult women and its engagement with mature themes such as career, relationships, and personal autonomy, josei manga often perpetuates stereotypical portrayals of women as emotionally dependent or primarily defined through romantic relationships as submissive.
+Several narratives have been criticized for romanticizing and normalize unhealthy relationship dynamics.

 Themes and subgenres

 There are three primary subgenres in josei manga: drama, romance, and pornography.
 In 2002, drama and romance titles collectively represented roughly 80 percent of sales in the josei collected volume market, while pornography composed the remaining 20 percent.
 Drama and romance titles are typically released by large Japanese publishing companies, while pornography is typically published by smaller publishing houses.